Federal Pell Grant (PELL)

 Federal Work Study

 This program provides jobs for undergraduate students with financial need, allowing them to earn money to help pay educational expenses.
-Students are paid by the hour and will be paid once or twice a month, usually at federal minimum wage.
-The average work study award at Dakota College at Bottineau is $1500.
+Students are paid by the hour and will be paid on the 1st and 15th of the month, the pay rate is $8.
+The average work study offer at Dakota College at Bottineau is $1500.

 A limited number of part-time positions are available for students.
 This is not considered part of your financial aid package.
 Employment applications can be found at the Business Office.